WebMD Health News

 - you have muscle problems that do not go away even after your doctor has advised you to stop taking LIPTRUZET.
 Your doctor may do further tests to diagnose the cause of your muscle problems.

-of liver problems while you take LIPTRUZET.
-Call your doctor right away if you
+while you take LIPTRUZET.
+Call your doctor right away if you have the following

 - feel tired or weak